 Further, we will create the rest of the three tax rules the same way.
-For Provincial Sales Tax and Harmonized Sales Tax we need to choose all province wise applicable tax rates.
-So once completed it should look like below –
+For Provincial Sales Tax and Harmonized Sales Tax we need to choose all province-wise applicable tax rates.
+So once completed it should look like the below –

 One thing to note about the priority of tax here.
 Magento adds tax rates at the same priority and calculates tax rates on the subtotal after that.
 Tax rates having different priorities are compounded which means Magento will first calculate tax on the lowest priority number (1) first and add this to the subtotal.
 Tax rule with further priority will be applied to the new subtotal and it will keep on until there are tax rates available for further calculation.
 If any of these tax is calculated using the compound method, we can change the priority based on that.

 The configuration is the most important part of Magento commerce and having the right configuration as per your store requirement is equally important.
 Here we are going through some of the tax-related configurations in Magento –

 By default, Magento only shows a single line for all tax applied everywhere.
 We might need to show the complete tax summary to the customer so he/she can check the details of all tax applied.
 To enable this option go to System > Configuration and from there choose Tax under Sales menu from the left-hand side.
 Change display full tax summary to Yes under Shopping Cart Display Settings.

 Other Tax Settings –